Transforming the lives of AKU patients; through patient support, community building and medical research

 - Unite AKU patients around the world through international patient workshops

 Our ultimate goal is to find a cure for this debilitating disease.
-We are currently running an international clinical trial, DevelopAKUre, measuring the effectiveness of nitisinone, the first potential treatment for AKU.
+We have now finished our series of three major clinical trials called DevelopAKUre, measuring the effectiveness of nitisinone, the first potential treatment for AKU.

 ‘These trials have given us great hope.
 This treatment could completely change our lives.
 We’re one step closer to a cure.’